You are reading this article because your mint leaves are turning yellow.

 Mint leaves belong to the Lamiaceae family.
-This family consists of more than 7000 species according to the University of Florida.
+This family consists of more than 7000 species, according to the University of Florida.
+When mint leaves are yellowing, something might be wrong.

 Mint Leaves Turning Yellow

 Mint leaves can turn yellow because of inadequate water or overwatering.
-The leaves can turn yellow due to reasons like the plant not getting enough nitrogen, excessive sunlight, insect or pest problems, and fungal or bacterial infections.
+The leaves can turn yellow for reasons like the plant not getting enough nitrogen, excessive sunlight, insect or pest problems, and fungal or bacterial infections.

 Some Major Causes of Mint Leaves Turning Yellow